 Ready to get started?
-Sign up for a consultation below.
+Sign up for a consultation or commission your trademark search below.

 Trademark Selection & Name Clearance

 NOTE: Due to a recent Supreme Court ruling, it has become crucial that businesses take steps to reduce the risk their preferred name is available for use even if they are not particularly interested in securing their own trademark rights.
 Click here for more information.

 How long does it take to register a trademark?